jsugg/pytest-vs-jest-test-automation/README.md

 ## Introduction

 Automation is an essential aspect of software development, especially regarding testing.
-I will compare the two widely-used setups, Pytest Framework using Selenium to Jest Framework using Playwright, and automate two simple test scenarios in this repository.
+I will compare the two widely-used setups and automate two simple test scenarios in this repository.
 I will evaluate their ease of use, performance, and flexibility to determine which language offers the best test automation experience.

 ## Test Scenarios